fetgrigory/Voice_Assistant/README.md

 # 🌐 Voice Assistant in Python

-This project implements a voice assistant in Python using object-oriented programming (OOP) and the composition principle.
-The code is designed in accordance with the requirements of flake8, which ensures its readability and quality.
-The choice of composition over inheritance is crucial for ensuring flexibility, maintainability, and scalability of the project.
+This project implements a voice assistant in Python using object-oriented programming (OOP) principles and composition.
+The program is designed to meet flake8 coding standards, ensuring readability and quality.

 **Program Description:**

-The program implements the functionality of a simple voice assistant capable of recognizing voice commands, performing various actions, and responding vocally.
-The libraries used are: `speech_recognition` (speech recognition), `pyttsx3` (speech synthesis), `wikipedia` (Wikipedia information retrieval), and `webbrowser` (opening links in a browser).
-Functionality is extensible through the `commands_dict` dictionary in the `commands.py` file.
+The program implements a simple voice assistant capable of recognizing voice commands, performing various tasks, and responding vocally.
+It uses the following libraries:

 **Main Program Functions:**